Scott Pilgrim vs. the World: 10th anniversary

 The film received extensive coverage, a reunion, and a planned re-release for its 10th anniversary in 2020.
 Sarah El-Mahmoud of CinemaBlend wrote that they were seeing "so much Scott Pilgrim content – it must be a modern classic or something like that!", before acknowledging its improved status after the disappointing box office, and Mashable said that "over the past decade, Scott Pilgrim has enjoyed admiration and salience beyond the wildest dreams of its box-office competitors".
 Entertainment Weekly created retrospective coverage for the anniversary, including interviewing several stars and people involved in the production of the film.
 Wright said in the piece that he is "incredibly proud of the movie.
 The fact that you're not doing a 10th-anniversary article about The Expendables says it all".

 In May 2020, Wright announced plans to screen the film again in theatres for its 10th anniversary, some time following the COVID-19 pandemic.
-The re-release is to be 4K and in partnership with Dolby Cinema, and had been planned for August 2020, but was delayed indefinitely due to the pandemic.
+The re-release is to be 4K and in collaboration with Dolby Cinema, and had been planned for August 2020, but was delayed indefinitely due to the pandemic.
 In August 2020, Odeon Cinemas revealed that it would be giving the re-release a wide release at all its UK locations from August 21, 2020.
 The cast of the film also reunited remotely in May 2020 to record Scott Pilgrim Vs the World Water Crisis, a video read-through of the script as a fundraiser for the charity Water For People.
 Earlier in the year, Cera and Pill had separately suggested a reunion and re-release were being planned for the anniversary.
 Screen Rant noted that, since the film became much more popular after its initial release, it could become a bigger theatrical success than it had been in 2010.